ComScore

 2. Halloween Garland

-It doesn’t get much easier than this construction paper craft, in which little kids do the work of arranging pre-cut scraps of paper to assemble shapes for a garland.
+It doesn’t get much easier than this Halloween craft for kids, in which even the youngest ones can do the work of arranging pre-cut scraps of construction paper to assemble shapes for a garland.
 Part puzzle, part art project—this kid-friendly activity encourages tots to use their problem-solving skills while creating a fun decoration.

 3. Hanging Paper Plate Skeleton